772/continous-piecewise-defined-function/README.md

 # piecewise-defined-function

-This is an crate allows one to easily create, combine and print piecewise-defined functions that consist of linear and quadratic equations.
-When printing a piecewise-defined function, many notations are available, for example Iverson brackets.
+This dependency-less crate can create and combine piecewise-defined functions that consist of linear and quadratic equations or print them out via many notations, e. g.
+Iverson brackets.

 ## Example